Frequently Asked Questions

 Advisory organizations include: Natural Resources Defense Council

-Partner organizations include: AARP, Advanced Energy Economy (AEE), Alliance to Save Energy, American Council for an Energy-Efficient Economy (ACEEE), American Lung Association in DC, DC Building Industry Association, DC Chamber of Commerce, ENERGY STAR, Federal City Council, The George Washington University School of Engineering and Applied Science, Greater Washington Board of Trade, Greater Washington Hispanic Chamber of Commerce, Greater Washington Urban League, Groundswell, M.J.
-Bradley & Associates, National Housing Trust, Natural Resources Defense Council, Restaurant Association of Metropolitan Washington, The NEED Project, Think Local First!, and United Way of the National Capital Area
+Partner organizations include: AARP, Advanced Energy Economy (AEE), Alliance to Save Energy, American Council for an Energy-Efficient Economy (ACEEE), American Lung Association in DC, DC Building Industry Association, DC Chamber of Commerce, DC Green Bank, ENERGY STAR, Federal City Council, The George Washington University School of Engineering and Applied Science, Greater Washington Board of Trade, Greater Washington Hispanic Chamber of Commerce, Greater Washington Urban League, Groundswell, M.J.
+Bradley & Associates, National Housing Trust, Natural Resources Defense Council, Restaurant Association of Metropolitan Washington, The NEED Project, Think Local First!, Washington Interfaith Network (WIN), and United Way of the National Capital Area

 Numerous names and taglines were considered by the founding, partner and advisory organizations.
 Focus groups were conducted to determine what resonated with customers.
 Universally, participants associated the CFL bulb with energy efficiency.
 However, most of the same group of participants did not associate the LED bulb with energy efficiency.
 Much like the floppy disk icon is recognized as the save button on computers, CFL bulbs are widely recognizable and understood.
 Please note we do recommend the use of LED lightbulbs.